 The woe-is-me friend rarely talks philosophically about life itself, and they rarely ask about yours.
 They mostly want to list their miseries to you.
 And they don’t want to tell you about how they overcame anything, or how they learned from the experience.
-They just want to make sure they detail their suffering to a few people before chalking it up under the “I knew it,” section of their lifebook.
+They just want to make sure they detail their suffering to a few people before chalking it up under the “I knew it,” section of their life-book.

 It’s not that we don’t love these friends.
 We do.
 In fact, maybe more than most.
 They’re certainly more demanding of us than other friends.
-But we know they’re good people just like anyone else.
-And we’re not adverse to hanging around with them.
+But everyone has a price, and we know they’re good people just like anyone else.
+And we’re genuinely not averse to hanging around with them.
 The problem is, they never want to hang around.

 Go figure that they’re depressed.
 Sad people will often turn down every invitation to fun they’re given.
 And then later they say they’re left out.
 That would be the Law of Attraction at work right there.

 The truth is, it is easy for anyone to have their life experience lead them to be addicted to the chemistry of pity, just as much as others crave adrenaline, or dopamine etc..
 For those with these unwitting addictions, the choices they make that frustrate their conscious self are often being made to maintain the needs of the unconscious self.

 While completely are unaware they are doing it, many live their life in such a way as to ensure that they will receive regular doses of pity.
 The problem is, pity isn’t a fun emotion.
 And friendship is founded in confidence and fun.
 But the fun part is key.

 Friends aren’t friends because they have to be, or because they should be.
 They’re friends because they want to be.
 So, if we feel we have no friends, we should ask ourselves, “Am I friendly?”
 And if we’re not, are we okay with how we are?
 If so, then maybe our desired friendships are not good matches with our desired path in life.
 Maybe we’re searching in the wrong crowd.